Skip to content

 The schedule file is essentially the crontab associated with the task.
 They are located in orchestrator/server/schedules/ - a sample schedule file:

-from server.schedules.scheduling import scheduler
+from orchestrator.schedules.scheduler import scheduler

-from server.services.processes import start_process
+from orchestrator.services.processes import start_process

 def run_nightly_sync() -> None: